 We envision Tennessee healed from the effects of incarceration and addiction, seeing all walk in their identity and truly living, through the faith, hope, and love found in Jesus Christ.

-Gold Status for transparency.
+Platinum Status for transparency.
 We work very hard to update our information and maintain our status with GuideStar.
 Please feel free to see our account information on their website!

 Tennessee Department of Mental Health and Substance Abuse Services

 In 2022, we were certified as an Addiction Recovery Program.

 In 2019, the office of Faith-Based Initiatives Certified us as a Recovery Congregation